 5.342 Air units: Up to 12 steps of air units can base in a city or port hex in land or littoral hexes, but not islets.
-Only two air steps can base in an islet airfield or port hex.
+Only two air steps can base in an islet airfield or port hex such as hex 2218.
 In addition to these normal per-hex stacking limits, a number of cv-capable air steps equal to an aircraft carrier's (CV or CVN) step strength can base/stack on that carrier.